saneef/sublime-snippets-nunjucks/README.md

 The idea is that you can type something like `variable` and then press the <kbd>Tab</kbd> key and it will expand into `{{ variable }}`.

+You can see all available snippets in [the snippets readme](https://github.com/whatterz/sublime-language-nunjucks/blob/master/snippets/README.md).

 ## Requirements
 - [Sublime Text](https://www.sublimetext.com/)